-Clause 64 is an express provision to change section 85 of the Constitution Act 1975 to prevent the Supreme Court from entertaining applications referred to in the preceding clause.
+Clause 64 expresses an intention to change section 85 of the Constitution Act 1975 to prevent the Supreme Court from entertaining applications referred to in the preceding clause.

 PART 5-GENERAL

 Clause 65 provides that with the approval of the Minister the Board may transfer members or beneficiaries between administered schemes and other public sector superannuation schemes.
 The assets to be transferred are to be determined by the respective governing bodies on the advice of an actuary.